 I could do none of this without the constant support and encouragement of my husband, Nick who is the Anglican Bishop of Bermuda.
-Together we have produced six children in 15 years!
+We have been married for 25 years have produced six children in 15 years!
 He has helped me through each of my six birth experiences both here in Bermuda and the UK and is a very involved parent, despite being a busy pastor!
 My family are now used to pregnant women and their partners coming in and out of my house, seeing my birth charts and doll and pelvis lying around in the sitting room and all are aware of what it means for me to be ‘on-call’ for a birth.
 You will also notice that many of the parenting articles are based on my own family situations and challenges.
 Great Beginnings is truly a family experience – I hope you enjoy it!

 On my website you will find information on the various Childbirth Education (Birth Matters) Workshops, Doula Services and Parenting Courses that I offer here in Bermuda to give your family a great beginning.
 I am passionate about helping all women and their partners achieve a positive birth experience and feel confident about being parents.
 My aim in all I do, is to offer support, practical skills and up-to-date information to help you make informed choices for you and your baby and have an empowered birth experience however it unfolds.